 Here are a few examples of telemedicine’s potential in the LTACH setting.

-- Economies of scale.
-One telemedicine primary care physician or hospitalist can typically cover rounding requirements for five LTACHs with a total of 100 ?beds among them.
+- Hospital Staff Management: One telemedicine primary care physician or hospitalist can typically cover rounding requirements for five LTACHs with a total of 100 beds among them.

-- Specialists when needed.
-Depending on the patient mix at an LTACH on any given day, telemedicine specialists in cardiology, nephrology, neurology and pulmonary care can be immediately available.
+- Specialists Access: Depending on the patients at an LTACH, Specialists in cardiology, nephrology, neurology and even pulmonology telemedicine, can be available in an instant.

-- Night coverage.
-With a telemedicine team providing comprehensive coverage of night calls, code management and admission, an LTACH can let its physicians recharge and revitalize, knowing their patients are in good hands at night.
+- Night Shift Coverage: With a telemedicine team providing comprehensive coverage of night calls, code management and admission, an LTACH can let its physicians recharge and revitalize, knowing the patients have high quality care at night.